 17904 Grant St, Lowell, IN 46356

-Harvest Tyme, a pumpkin patch in Northwest Indiana, will have a ticketed nighttime Pumpkin Glow, now through October 30.
+Harvest Tyme, a pumpkin patch in Northwest Indiana, will have a ticketed nighttime Pumpkin Glow, from September 30 to October 29.
 On weekend evenings, Harvest Tyme will have thousands of lights along a half-mile walking trail filled with specialty hand-carved jack-o-lanterns.
 The Pumpkin Glow Trail will include over 1000 characters and dozens of large festive and colorful light displays.
 Be mindful that the farm is unpaved and some parts of the ground will be bumpy and uneven.

 Holiday World Happy Halloween Weekends